gsenden/LearnJsWithFlappy/README.md

 To update your fork, you will need to research how to do this.
 1. Research how to update a Git fork.

+## Syncing your Github repository with the repository on your computer
+You have updated the Git fork on Github.
+But how do you get these changes to be applied and downloaded to your own computer.

+In Git speak you want to ```pull``` the changes from Github to your local computer.

+The pulling of changes is something you will do regularly when working with other developers.
+They make changes to the code and ```push``` their changes to Github.

+But what would happen if the other developer had made a change in a file you also have been working on?
+When you ```pull``` changes from upstream, Git might detect changes in the same file.
+In that case you would need to ```merge``` the changes together.
+VSCode will show the two versions of the file.
+You will need to decide what to do with each change.
+For example, first take the change on line 12 from the file on the left and then the change on line 12 from the file on the right.
+Git is smart enough to not bother you if it detects no conflicts.

+Tasks:
+1. Pull the changes from Github.